 But if you do have an optical drive to install in your PC, you'll be done in no time as they are one of the easiest, quickest PC components to install.
-All that's involved is mounting the drive into a 5.25 inch drive bay in the front of your case, securing it with screws, attaching a SATA data cable to the motherboard, and then connecting a SATA power cable to the power supply.
+All that's involved is mounting the drive into a spare 5.25 inch drive bay in the front of your case, securing it with screws, attaching a SATA data cable to the motherboard, and lastly connecting a SATA power cable to your power supply.

 To install or upgrade to an optical drive, you'll need the following: